 Bosc Family Food Pairings

 This is a beautifully structured Pinot Noir making food pairing quite interesting.
-The classic combination is with lamb, and we’ve certainly enjoyed this wine with herb-encrusted rack of lamb.
-But don’t be afraid to think outside the box and try it with cedar planked salmon with a hoisin glaze.
+The classic combination is with lamb, and we’ve certainly enjoyed this wine with an herb-encrusted rack of lamb.
+But don’t be afraid to think outside the box and try it with cedar-planked salmon with a hoisin glaze.

 ||Brix at Harvest